-Estimates of the emissions of primary PM from the UK National Atmospheric Emission Inventory 2016 (NAEI 2016) have been used in this study (Wakeling et al., 2018).
-Emissions projections have been provided by the NAEI (Passant pers. comm.
-2018a) based on BEIS EEP 2016 energy and emissions projections (BEIS, 2017).
+Estimates of the emissions of primary PM from the UK National Atmospheric Emission Inventory 2017 (NAEI 2017) have been used in this study (Richmond et al., 2019).
+Emissions projections have been provided by the NAEI (Passant, 2019) based on BEIS EEP 2018 energy and emissions projections (BEIS, 2018).

-Figure 5-5 shows UK total PM10 emissions for 2016 and emissions projections for 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
+Figure 5-5 shows UK total PM10 emissions for 2017 and emissions projections for 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
 Values for intermediate years have been interpolated in this figure.
-Figure 5-5 shows that PM10 emissions in 2016 include contributions from a wide range of different source sectors.
-Some of the sectors with the largest contribution to the total in 2016 include domestic combustion, road traffic (exhaust, road abrasion and brake and tyre wear), agriculture, combustion point sources and industrial processes.
+Figure 5-5 shows that PM10 emissions in 2017 include contributions from a wide range of different source sectors.
+Some of the sectors with the largest contribution to the total in 2017 include domestic combustion, road traffic (exhaust, road abrasion and brake and tyre wear), agriculture, construction and combustion point sources.

-Maps of emissions from area sources for 2017 were derived from the 2016 inventory maps using specific scaling factors derived for each combination of source and activity (typically fuel type), as described for NO_X (Section 3.3.5).
+Maps of emissions from area sources for 2018 were derived from the 2017 inventory maps using specific scaling factors derived for each combination of source and activity (typically fuel type), as described for NOX (Section 3.3.5).
 The emissions from point sources were scaled in a similar way, see Section 3.3.1.
 The methods used to calculate ambient concentrations from the estimates of primary PM emissions are described below for point, area, road link and regional sources.

-Figure 5-5 - Total UK PM10 emissions for 2016 and emissions projections up to 2030 by SNAP code from NAEI 2016
+Figure 5-5 - Total UK PM10 emissions for 2017 and emissions projections up to 2030 by SNAP code from NAEI 2017